greg9702/Door_lock/README.md

 The display show '-' symbols subtend to every number entered. <br>
 User can _Cancel_ action or _Delete_ last entered character. <br>
 After confirmation, the system display response to user _OK_ if password was correct <br>
-or _BAD_ if entered password was incorrect. <br>
+or _BAD_ if entered password was incorrect.
-After couple seconds, system restart itself.
+After couple seconds, system restart itself.<br>
 Correct password is set directly in code.

 ### __Demo:__